 The guides were very professional and friendly.
 After getting outfitted with floatation jackets, helmets, and water shoes we hiked to the launch location at the beach.
 The water wasn’t cold so we did not need wetsuits.
 They are available if you need them.

 Tip: Make sure to leave enough time between your island arrival time and your tour start time to change into your swim attire and get outfitted with your gear.

 The guides gave us detailed instructions on Kayaking, but being a newbie, I had a lot of questions.
-We practiced using the paddle, responding to hand signals and jumping back on the kayak in case we flipped over – all on dry land.
+We practiced on dry land using the paddle, responding to hand signals, and jumping back on the kayak in case we flipped over.
 In retrospect, I think we needed more hands-on practice in the water.

 Tip: The beach is very rocky so make sure to wear water shoes.
 If you didn’t bring any, you can borrow some from the outfitter, but there is no guarantee you will find your size.